 The Affiliated Schools Program is a partnership between the University of Canberra (UC) and the ACT Government underpinned by a shared vision for Innovation, Research and Teacher Professional Development.

 Aims and Scope

-Projects will leverage the strengths and address the unique needs of ACT Government schools, will address the strategic priorities of the ACT Government, and will involve collaborations between UC Faculty of Education academic staff, ACT Government School teachers and school leaders, and other staff within the ACT Education Directorate.
+- Involve collaborations between UC Faculty of Education academic staff, ACT Government School teachers and school leaders, and other staff within the ACT Education Directorate

 - Range from school‐based action-research and pilot projects to large‐scale multi-school initiatives

 - Be self-contained or part of a larger existing research program